TasnuvaOshin/flutter_background_notification_system_with_firebase/README.md

 ## Now Run the app -> then make it background then  send notification from firebase  see in the debug console you are getting the data in the background

+- For More Check the Repository
-For help mail - tasnuva.oshin12@gmail.com
+- Connect Me - tasnuva.oshin12@gmail.com
-thanks
+- thanks